tamikamqhum/Sanrio_Ranking/README.md

 10. **Lowest Rank:** The lowest rank the character has achieved.

-This dataset is valuable for analyzing trends, popularity shifts, and historical performance of Sanrio characters over nearly four decades.
-It can be used for data visualization, trend analysis, and generating insights into the factors that influence a character's popularity.
+This dataset can help to characterise the trends, shifts in popularity and historical peformance of Sanrio charcters over the span of almost four decades.
+The analysis may involve data visualisation and trend analysis, and it will generate insight into the various factors that influence a characters popularity.

 ## Business Requirements